qlem/qlstatus/README.md

 Any no-escaped character will be print.

 ### Critical thresholds
-For modules with critical threshold (battery, cpu usage, temperature and memory), you can enable support of spectrwm colors `enable_spectrwm_colors = 1` and set the index of desired spectrwm foreground color to use when the module value reach the critical threshold `critical_color_index = n`.
+For modules which support critical threshold, you can enable support of spectrwm colors `enable_spectrwm_colors = 1` and set the index of desired spectrwm foreground color to use when module value reach the critical threshold `critical_color_index = n`.

 *-- The support of spectrwm colors is stopped for now --*